OUR FOUNDER — PRASHANTI LYREE

 The spark for Scent Molecule emerged through years of conversations with clients, students, and seekers, all asking the same question: “If the big companies aren’t ethical, where do I buy essential oils I can trust?”
 She wanted to offer an alternative, but there wasn’t one.
 And she could no longer pretend that the glossy language surrounding the industry reflected reality.

-As she travelled the world, meeting distillers and harvesters who live closest to the plants, Prashanti encountered the real cost behind essential oils, resins & natural incense.
-She listened as workers spoke quietly about dangerous harvesting conditions, about people injured or killed climbing cliffs to gather frankincense, about women unable to afford school fees, and communities trapped by corporate buying power.
+As she travelled the world, studying with some of the world leaders in Clinical Aromatherapy including Rhiannon Lewis, Ron Guba, Madeleine Kerkhof and Deby Atterby, and meeting distillers and harvesters who live closest to the plants, and Prashanti encountered the real cost behind essential oils, resins & natural incense.
+She listened as workers spoke quietly about dangerous harvesting conditions, about people injured or killed climbing cliffs to gather frankincense, about women unable to afford basic needs for their families or suffering even worse, and communities trapped by corporate buying power.
 She realised how often the word “sustainable” was used without evidence, transparency, or traceability, a marketing term that meant very little to the people whose livelihoods depended on these plants.

 She also came to understand that the essential oil industry sits on a long history of colonisation, extraction, and the suppression of Indigenous knowledge.
 Many aromatic plants have travelled through centuries of trade shaped not by reciprocity, but by power, where land, culture, and labour were taken rather than honoured.
 This history still echoes through the industry today, where the communities who hold ancestral relationships with these plants are rarely the ones who benefit from their global popularity.
 Acknowledging this truth is central to the way Prashanti chooses to work.